Skip to content

 Solution: Reinvent Empty Conference Rooms to Better Meet Modern Standards

-And this last tip applies to meeting spaces large and small—make sure to have modern, user-friendly meeting equipment that works!
-I mean, how are self-driving cars a thing when I can’t even get the conference room Wi-Fi and HDMI to work?!
+This last tip applies to meeting spaces large and small—make sure to have modern, user-friendly meeting equipment that works!
+How are self-driving cars a thing when I can’t even get the conference room Wi-Fi and HDMI to work?

 Reason 3: Employees Clog Up Large Conference Rooms Because Smaller Meeting Spaces are Under-equipped

 Take, for example, something as rudimentary as video conferencing software.
-Less than 2 percent of the 32 million huddle rooms (or whatever a business chooses to call their small, creative spaces) around the world are smart enough to handle video conferencing.
-This is in stark contrast to nearly 90 percent of employees who use video in their day-to-day lives and the 60 percent who expect to be able to use it just as frequently at work.
-All told, less than 30 percent of workers feel enabled to use video in the workplace.
+Worldwide, less than 2 percent of the 50 million huddle rooms (or whatever a business chooses to call their small, creative spaces) are smart enough to handle video conferencing.
+This starkly contrasts nearly 90 percent of employees who use video in their day-to-day lives and the 60 percent who expect to be able to use it just as frequently at work.
+All told, less than 30 percent of workers can use video in the workplace.

 Solution: Identify and Deploy the Meeting Equipment Workers Want

-The solution to this reason for empty conference rooms is pretty straightforward: Identity and then deploy the appropriate meeting equipment in the appropriate meeting spaces.
+The solution to this reason for empty meeting rooms is pretty straightforward: Identify and then deploy the appropriate meeting equipment in the appropriate meeting spaces.

 Invest in meeting management software that provides utilization metrics on how spaces are being used, which spaces are the most popular, what kind of equipment drives usage, and other statistics that will help you figure out what accessories will help maximize lesser-used spaces—whether that’s the aforementioned video conference software, smart boards or in-room meeting displays to improve the attendee experience.